-The Product Design course will focus upon designing and making products that are fit for a given user problem or scenario.
-The course will enable students to work with a range of materials which include woods, plastics and metal to create professional and marketable end products.
+The course will focus on designing and making products that are fit for a given user problem or scenario.
+The course will enable students to work with a range of materials which include woods, plastics and metals to create professional and marketable end products.
 Students will learn about specific materials and manufacturing processes in order to produce high quality products of their own.